UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 The user can also remove multiple publications at once by selecting them using the check-boxes of the data table.
 After the user has made his selection he can press the ``Master Delete Button`` at the top of the data table.

 !!! note
-    The delete button will only appear after at least one publication has been selected by the user.
+    The ``Master Delete Button`` will only appear after at least one publication is selected.

 ![alt text](./images/publication/Delete_Publication_-_Step_1.1.png "Delete multiple publications")